actualbudget/actual/docs/budgeting/index.md

 1. Every so often, import new transactions and categorize them.
 2. Check your budget.
 If you've already overspent somewhere, you can move money from another category to cover it, or you can wait to cover it next month.
 3. If there's any new income, either add it to your current budget or (most likely) hold it for next month.
 4. At the end of the month, create a new budget for next month.
-Usually, you will use income available from last month to cover the new budget.
+Ideally, you will use income available from last month to cover the new budget.
 You will quickly see how much you saved by seeing the leftover **To budget** amount after budgeting for the new month.
-5. Move your leftover saved amount into something like a savings category or anything you are saving up for.
+5. Move your leftover saved amount into a savings category, or another specific category you're saving up for.

 ## How money rolls over